 Jellyfish don’t sting because they are angry.
-Inside each of their tentacles are cells known as cnidoblasts, and inside of the cnidoblasts are tiny things called nematocysts.
-Inside of the nematocysts is a coiled-up thread that stings.
+Inside each of their tentacles is cells known as cnidoblasts, and inside the cnidoblasts are tiny things called nematocysts.
+Inside the nematocysts is a coiled-up thread that stings.
 But a jellyfish doesn’t sting something because it chooses to release one of those threads.

 When something becomes tied up in the jellyfish’s tentacles, pressure builds up inside of the nematocysts.
 That pressure causes the stinging threads inside of them to uncoil, much like a spring-loaded mechanism getting released.
 Remember that fun fact next time you watch SpongeBob SquarePants.

 There is a popular myth that urine helps calm down jellyfish stings, but that is simply false.
 If you or someone else is stung by a jellyfish, the best course of action is to get out of the water immediately and apply saltwater to the sting.
 Saltwater will kill the stinging cnidoblasts, but freshwater will reactivate them and cause more harm.

 If you have a credit card available, scrape it across the wound to remove the stinging cells.
 Moreover, completely disregard the popular advice about how to alleviate jellyfish stings.
 Meat tenderizer, urine, and vinegar will do nothing to help and can make the sting much, much worse.